 Bowl reversing jaws are useful to hold some kinds of bowls by their rims while you finish turning their foot.
-You can buy sets ready for use, but I recently made my own.
+You can buy sets ready for use, but I made my own.
 I cut plywood quadrants with the band saw and fixed them to steel carrier plates like these that match my chuck.
 I turned the quadrants true, marked positioning lines, and fixed movable pegs to the quadrants.
 The pegs form a circle that grips the rim of the bowl.
 I did the final turning of some of the bowls I sell here using this homemade kit.

 First attempt at bowl reversing jaws